Skip to main content

 Persistent exposure to high levels of cortisol leads to a phenomenon known as glucocorticoid receptor resistance.
 The immune cells, which are constantly bombarded with cortisol signals, become desensitized to its effects.
 Much like how cells can become resistant to insulin, they stop responding to cortisol’s anti-inflammatory message.

 The result is a paradoxical situation where cortisol levels may be high, yet inflammation runs unchecked because the “off switch” is no longer working.
-This allows pro-inflammatory pathways, driven by molecules like NF-κB, to become chronically active, contributing to and impairing the function of receptors throughout the body.
+This allows pro-inflammatory pathways, driven by molecules like NF-κB, to become chronically active, contributing to systemic inflammation and impairing the function of receptors throughout the body.

 Advanced